The Road Into Sassella of Valtellina ©Kevin Day/Opening a Bottle

 Subzones and Elevation: the Great Debate

 There are five geographic subzones within Valtellina Superiore that can be appended to the label as long as all of the fruit comes from that particular zone.
-These zones are Marrogia, Sassella, Grumello, Inferno and Valgella.
+These zones are Maroggia, Sassella, Grumello, Inferno and Valgella.

 While it is tempting to tease apart differences in the glass from one subzone to the next, I’ve come to believe — and numerous winemakers have verified to me — that Valtellina’s variety of elevations largely renders this exercise moot.
 Vines achieve different levels of photosynthesis at higher elevations than they do at lower ones, which — when combined with the variables of individual terrace size, exposure to humidity from the Adda River, and wind exposure — means unfathomable complexity.